magomimmo/modern-cljs/doc/tutorial-05.md

-Here is the `shopping.html` content which is in line with [clojurescriptone approach][4] and [Larry Ullman][6] to keep the design of the HTML/CSS/images phase from the code is going to implement its behaviour.
+Here is the `shopping.html` content which is in line with [clojurescriptone approach][4] and [Larry Ullman][6] to keep the design of the HTML/CSS/images separated from the code is going to implement its behaviour.
 Save it in `src/resources/public` directory.

 ```html